Meet The COFFEE

 Unlike the first crack which is mainly produced by the formation of steam, in this second crack, the pressure is caused by the formation of CO, CO2, NOx and various other gases.
 Like the 1st crack there there again is an increase in internal pressure and the beans begin taking on a shinny appearance due to the presence of coffee oils being pushed out to the surface.¹

 These coffees fall between “City Plus” and “French” roast.
+However, even our darkest roasts are smooth, and lack the unpleasant bitter taste found in mass-produced coffees.

 ¹ Chemical Changes During Roasting. coffeechemestry.com.
 2016